wcbn/player-android/README.md

 ## Building

 Requirements:
-* Gradle 1.6+ (or Android Studio)
+* Android Studio (or Gradle)
 * git

-Either import into Android Studio and build using the included APK wizard or use gradle to build from the command line:
+Either import into Android Studio and build using the included APK wizard or gradle wrapper or use gradle to build from the command line:

     gradle assemble